Back pain: Nonspecific pain

 Patients with uncomplicated back pain should be encouraged to remain active and to return to normal activities.

 The management goals when treating back pain are to achieve maximal reduction in pain intensity as rapidly as possible, to restore the individual's ability to function in everyday activities, to help the patient cope with residual pain, to assess for side effects of therapy and to facilitate the patient's passage through the legal and socioeconomic impediments to recovery.
 For many, the goal is to keep the pain at a manageable level to progress with rehabilitation, which then can lead to long-term pain relief.
 Also, for some people the goal is to use nonsurgical therapies to manage the pain and avoid major surgery, while for others surgery may represent the quickest path to pain relief.

 Not all treatments work for all conditions or for all individuals with the same condition, and many must try several treatment options to determine what works best for them.
 The present stage of the condition (acute or chronic) is also a determining factor in the choice of treatment.
 Only a minority of people with back pain (most estimates are 1–10%) require surgery.

-Nonmedical
+Conservative Care

 Back pain is generally first treated with nonpharmacological therapy, as it typically resolves without the use of medication.
 Superficial heat and massage, acupuncture and spinal manipulation therapy may be recommended.
+There is poor evidence for the effectiveness of most interventional treatments (drugs and surgery) for back pain and hence non-interventional treatments should be prioritized in the vast majority of cases.